ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 The results of this experiment are really fascinating.
 Though only a fraction of a percentage of users requested the JavaScript disabled image, those that failed to load the image requested via JavaScript were significantly higher.

 If possible, I'd encourage you and your teams to conduct a similar experiment.
-This allows us to base the decision to support (or not support) Javascript-disabled users on real world data, rather than assumptions or world averages.
+This allows us to base the decision to support (or not support) Javascript-disabled users with data, rather than assumptions or world averages.

 [^1]: In 2010 Yahoo conducted what is considered the [definitive study of JavaScript usage](https://developer.yahoo.com/blogs/ydn/many-users-javascript-disabled-14121.html) finding that the percentage of users with JavaScript disabled ranged from 0.26% to 2.06%, depending on the country of origin.
 Sadly, these statistics are woefully out of date.
 In 2013 the UK's Digital Services team did a [similar study](https://gds.blog.gov.uk/2013/10/21/how-many-people-are-missing-out-on-javascript-enhancement/) and found that 1.1% of their users were not receiving JavaScript.
 The German site [darwe.de](http://darwe.de) analyzes JavaScript enablement in real time and shows a [much larger percentage](http://www.darw.de/statistik/statistik-js.php) of users with JavaScript disabled visiting their site.